wenchitseng/wenchitseng/README.md

-👋 Hey there, I’m **Wenchi**, an MS in Business Analytics student at UCIrvine, graduating at the end of August.
+👋 Hey there, I’m **Wenchi**, an MS in Business Analytics student at UCIrvine, graduating at the end of August 2024.

 🌱 My toolbox: Python, R, SQL, Tableau, Power BI and more!